National Crime Authority: Murder of Geoffrey Bowen

 A targeted killing of NCA Senior Investigator Det Sgt Geoffrey Bowen occurred on 2 March 1994 at the Adelaide office, on Waymouth Street.
 Bowen was killed by opening a specifically and personally addressed parcel bomb, with a force so severe that it blew out the window of the building on the 12th floor.
 Bowen was the senior investigator on Operation Cerberus, an investigation into Italian organised crime in Australia.
 An NCA staff member also lost an eye and suffered severe burns to 40% of his body as a result of the incident.
 The accused Domenic Perre was standing on top of a nearby carpark and was later arrested at his house.

-On 1 March 2018,the then 61-year-old Perre was charged with murder and attempted murder for the attack after a 2 1/2-year investigation involving state-of-the-art DNA techniques.
+On 1 March 2018, the then 61-year-old Perre was charged with murder and attempted murder for the attack after a 2 1/2-year investigation involving state-of-the-art DNA techniques.
 He pleaded not guilty in the Adelaide Magistrates Court on 17 February 2020 but his lawyer conceded that there is a case to answer and he was committed to stand trial in the Supreme Court of South Australia.
 In March 2021, Perre's trial was proceeding in the Supreme Court of South Australia.
-In June of 2022, Perre was found guilty of the 1994 murder of Det Sgt Geoffrey Bowen and the attempted murder of Peter Wallis.
+In June 2022, Perre was found guilty of the 1994 murder of Det Sgt Geoffrey Bowen and the attempted murder of Peter Wallis.
+Perre died in 2023.